roadtocode4u/spaceship/docs/expressjs/04-separting-controllers/04-separting-controllers.md

 2. next create a file by the name of `health.js` in controller .
    <img src="/expressjs/04-controller/2.png"  width="600px"/>
-3. Create a arrow function by the name of `getHealt` in `health.js`, and export it by `named export `
+3. Create a arrow function by the name of `getHealth` in `health.js`, and export it by `named export `

 ```js
 const getHealth = (req, res) => {